raptor-ml/raptor/CONTRIBUTING.md

 Individual commits should not be tagged separately, but will generally be assumed to match the PR.
 For instance, if you have a bugfix in with a breaking change, it's generally encouraged to submit the bugfix separately, but if you must put them in one PR, mark the commit separately.

+## Contributing major changes

+Contributing major changes such as new features or refactoring are always welcome!
+That being said, they require an extra care for us to be able to review them before merging them.
+To do this, we need you to:

+1. Explain in details the proposed change, including the motivation, the proposed solution, and the architecture(when applicable).
+2. Provide at least one example of how to use the proposed change (when applicable; i.e new feature).
+3. Write a test for the proposed change (e2e / unit test).

 ## Where the CI Tests are configured